Crossing drill: Shooting and defending crosses

 Although a small defending component is part of the drill, the focus is on finishing crosses.
 This drill will develop the following skills:

 • Crossing and long balls.
 Consistency is key in crossing.
-Crosses have to be timed and with the right power on them to avoid being intercepted but also to make them easy to control by the shooting player.
+Crosses have to be timed and with the right power to avoid being intercepted and to make them easy for the shooting player to control.

 • Quick finishing.
-There is not much time for players to control and plan their shot.
+There is not much time for players to control and plan their shots.
 While controlling the ball and shooting is allowed, the drill encourages headers and volleys.

 • Ball control.
-Players shooting at goal are allowed one touch but they have to be quick.
+Players shooting at goal are allowed one touch, but they must be quick.
 A great deal of control is required to quickly get the ball on the ground from an airborne cross.

 • Speed and reaction.
 Once a player shoots, they must sprint to stop the next shooting player from scoring.
 This requires quick reaction and speed.

-• Defending crosses and decision making.
-Players defending the goal have to quickly decide if they stay at goal, run back to reduce options for the next player or attempt intercept the cross.
+• Defending crosses and decision-making.
+Players defending the goal have to quickly decide whether to stay at goal, run back to reduce options for the next player, or attempt to intercept the cross.

 • Fitness.
-Players cover a big area of the pitch while quickly stopping, starting, shooting, etc.
+Players cover a big pitch area while quickly stopping, starting, shooting, etc.

 Pablo Matamoros